haacked/haacked.com/_posts/archived/2008-12-30-not-your-typical-top-ten-of-2008-post.aspx.markdown

 ---
 layout: post
-title: "Not Your Typical Top Ten Of 2008 Post"
+title: Not Your Typical Top Ten Of 2008 Post
 date: 2008-12-30 -0800
 comments: true
 disqus_identifier: 18569
-categories: [personal]
+categories:
+- personal
+redirect_from: "/archive/2008/12/29/not-your-typical-top-ten-of-2008-post.aspx/"
 ---

 At the end of the year, it’s very common for bloggers to take a look back at their own blog and list their favorite 10 blog posts.
 I find that somewhat narcissistic, so you know I’m going to do that.